davidtchiu/davidtchiu.github.io/teaching/cs455/proj/index-teams.md

 - *Section II:* Tentative Grading Rubric

-  How should we measure the success of your project?
+  How do you measure the success of your project?
 This also gives you a chance to think a little bit more about the details of the project.
-Work to distribute 100 points across different "success metrics."
+Work with your team and distribute 100 points across different item.
 You can model your rubric off of the ones I give you for your assignments.
 This rubric is only tentative, because we might expect plans to change as time passes.
 I will be using the finalized version to assign a final grade to your project.

   Here's a sample rubric: